Viticulture and Winemaking in the Amerino area

 The rural landscape is characterised by the presence of olive groves and vineyards, symbols of an excellent food and wine tradition and genuine flavours.

-The typically continental climate, with cold winters and hot, but dry and windy summers, the moderate rainfall well distributed throughout the year and the prevalent hilly configuration favouring good exposure give Amerino the ideal conditions for viticulture.
-The morphological properties of the soils are often associated with a capillary and generous natural hydrographic network that guarantees the right amount of moisture to the soil.
-The structure of the soils is mainly clayey, with widespread calcareous formations, and is naturally suited to wine production.
+The typically continental climate, with cold winters and hot, but dry and windy summers, the moderate rainfall well distributed throughout the year and the prevalent hilly configuration favouring good exposure, give this territory the ideal conditions for viticulture.
+The morphological properties of its soils are often associated with a capillary and generous natural hydrographic network, that guarantees the right amount of moisture to them.
+The structure of the soils is mainly clayey, with widespread calcareous formations, and it is naturally suitable for wine production.
 The presence of a volcanic substratum with tufaceous formations and grey marls lends an important contribution of flavour to the wines.
 The vineyards are located at altitudes varying from 200 to 400 m a.s.l.

-If we want to list and briefly describe the native grape varieties featured in the “Amelia” Denomination, we find Grechetto, Malvasia, Verdello among the white grapes, then the ubiquitous Sangiovese, Ciliegiolo, Montepulciano, Aleatico among the red grapes and, among the international varieties, most notably Chardonnay and Merlot.
+If we wanted to list and briefly describe the native grape varieties that characterize the “Amelia” Denomination, we would find Grechetto, Malvasia, Verdello among the white grapes, while the ubiquitous Sangiovese, Ciliegiolo, Montepulciano, Aleatico among the red grapes, while among the international varieties, notably Chardonnay and Merlot.

-Grechetto, the region’s most expressive white grape variety and now considered native, with which interesting white wines are produced, is used both on its own and in blends with international grapes.
+Grechetto, the region’s most expressive white grape variety and now considered native, thanks to which interesting white wines are produced, is used both on its own and in blends with international grapes.
 Grechetto generally produces wines with good structure, discreet elegance and alcohol content.

-White Malvasia finds an ideal habitat in our area, where it is commonly found vinified as a single variety.
-Wines made from white Malvasia have good freshness and a delicate bouquet defined by fruity notes and a perceptible aromatic intensity.
+White Malvasia finds an ideal habitat in this area, where it is commonly used to make wine as a single variety.
+Wines made from white Malvasia have good freshness and a delicate aroma defined by fruity notes and a perceptible aromatic intensity.

-Verdello is quite a productive variety and is used in the composition of many Umbrian denominations where it is blended with other grapes such as Trebbiano Toscano and Grechetto, intensifying the aroma and freshness along with a slightly almondy finish.
+Verdello is quite a productive variety, and it is used in the composition of many Umbrian denominations, where it is blended with other grapes such as Trebbiano Toscano and Grechetto, which contribute to intensify its aroma and its freshness, along with a slightly almondy finish.

-A rather widespread vine used in the Amerino area is Ciliegiolo.
-It is deeply linked to this area where it has always been grown, and expresses wines with organoleptic characteristics differing from those of other growing areas.
-We can say that it is also the fulcrum of that intense activity of research and experimentation mentioned above.
-It produces a pure, medium-bodied wine, vinous and fruity with a hint of marasca cherry, with little tannin and limited acidity.
-In recent years it is finding increasing interest and gaining more and more recognition.
+A rather widespread vine variety used in the Amerino area is Ciliegiolo, which is deeply linked to this area where it has always been grown, and expresses wines with distinctive organoleptic characteristics.
+We can say that it is also the fulcrum of the above-mentioned intense activity of research and experimentation.
+It produces a pure, medium-bodied wine, vinous and fruity, with a hint of marasca cherry, with little tannin and limited acidity.
+In recent years, it is finding increasing interest and gaining more and more recognition.